colbyenbody/sci-calc/README.md

 Quadratic formula function is complete.

-Working on adding a function for factoring binomials.
+Working on adding a function for factoring trinomials.